List of Dexter characters: Brother Sam

 Brother Samuel "Sam" Wright is a born again Christian and a reformed criminal who runs an auto-body shop in Miami where he tries to extend his good luck to other ex-convicts by giving them a place to work.
 While Dexter is skeptical of his reformation, Brother Sam proves himself redeemed and Dexter befriends him, introducing him to Harrison.

-At the end of the fifth episode, Brother Sam was shot in his garage by Nick, an ex-gang member who wished to return to the gang.
+At the end of the fifth episode, Brother Sam is shot in his garage by Nick, an ex-gang member who wishes to return to the gang.
 On his deathbed, Sam tells an angry Dexter to forgive Nick for shooting him.